 After my first year of college, I couldn’t imagine going through the same experience for the next three years in a row.
 I was already sick of the same routine because, at that time, I wasn’t feeling like my normal, outgoing self.
 Although I knew I wanted to finish school and get my degree, I had little motivation and no idea how to fix it.

-I looked into studying abroad, but when I heard about Education First’s gap year program, I just couldn’t stop thinking about it.
-It was a lot different than studying abroad–gaining real life experience in countries all over the world.
-Over the next 94 days I would see some of the most amazing places the world has to offer, build friendships that will last a lifetime, and learn about other cultures through first hand experience.
+I looked into studying abroad, but when I heard about Education First’s Gap Year program, I just couldn’t stop thinking about it.
+It was drastically different from studying abroad–gaining real-life experience in countries all over the world.
+Over the next 94 days, I would see some of the most amazing places the world has to offer, build friendships that would last a lifetime, and learn about other cultures through first-hand experience.

-I didn’t think I would experience any kind of culture shock in Australia because I assumed the Australian and American lifestyle were fairly similar.
-However, I would quickly find out that, despite the similarities that some cultures may seem to have, there are so many hidden nuances that can only be discovered through experience.
-Even something as simple as my accent, forced me to feel like an outsider.
+I didn’t think I would experience any kind of culture shock in Australia, because I assumed the Australian and American lifestyle were fairly similar; however, I would quickly find out that, despite the similarities that some cultures may seem to have, there are so many hidden nuances that can only be discovered through experience.
+Even something as simple as my accent made me to feel like an outsider.

-My gap semester has mobilized me to continue learning, growing, and engaging wherever I am in the world.
+My EF Gap Semester has mobilized me to continue learning, growing, and engaging wherever I am in the world.
 It is something I am eternally grateful for, and I can honestly say that the memories, friendships, and even the wisdom that EF helped me create will be something I will hold on to for the rest of my life.